dvklopfenstein/ReactomePy/doc/md/README_gdbdr.md

-# Python interface to Neo4j
+# How to Connect Neo4j in Python

 1) [**Install the Python package, neo4j**](#1-install-the-python-package-neo4j)
 2) [**Connect to the neo4j server from a Python script**](#2-connect-to-the-neo4j-server-from-a-python-script)